neilbrown/edlib/README.md

 All panes are arranged as a tree with all but the root having a parent and many having siblings and children.
 When a pane represents a rectangle of display all children are restricted to just that rectangle or less.
-Often a child will cover exactly the same areas as its parent.
+Often a child will cover exactly the same area as its parent.
 In other cases several children will share out the area.

 Events are often generated at a leaf of the tree of panes (i.e. a pane with no children).
 They travel up the tree towards the root until they find a pane which can handle them.
-That pane might handle the event bey generating other events.
-They will typically start looking for handler at the same leaf.
+That pane might handle the event by generating other events.
+They will typically start looking for handler at the same leaf which is available as the “focus” argument.
 For this reason branches of the pane tree usually have more generic panes closer to the root and more special-purpose panes near the leaves.

 It is quite normal for there to be panes in the tree that are not directly involves in displaying anything - these are just useful